 Addiction affects more than just the individual who is suffering from a substance use disorder.
 In fact, family members are often the first people to experience the negative consequences of addiction.
 They may also notice the warning signs of addiction long before their addicted loved one recognizes that they have a problem.
 Addiction is widely recognized by addiction experts as a disorder that runs in the family.

 Family members need to have access to support groups.
 At NuView Treatment Center, we aim to help family members learn to be supportive without enabling.
-During family groups, family members have opportunities to learn more about the nature of substance use disorders.
+During family support groups, family members have opportunities to learn more about the nature of substance use disorders.
 Perhaps most importantly, family members have an opportunity to connect and support one another through their own inevitable emotional challenges.

 In our biweekly meetings, we cover a wide range of topics, including: